whispersofzephyr/favolinkhub-site/docs/personal-bank-nationwide.md

 2. **Apply for accounts:** [https://www.mycccu.com/bee-b/](https://www.mycccu.com/bee-b/)

      - Enter **Promo code:** `Bee` in the application
-     - You must open **both** Harvest Checking and Harvest High-Yield Savings accounts in the application
+     - You must open **both** Harvest Checking and Harvest High-Yield Savings

 3. Meet all the following requirements: